How To Cut Your Own Hair? The Complete Guide 2023

 • Do it until you are satisfied and the lengths are even.

 • Cut the bangs sideways (optional).
-If you want the bangs to be set aside, comb it in the direction you want it to be.
+If you want the bangs to be set aside, comb them in the direction you want them to be.

 • Tilt your head forward a little, so the bangs move away from your face.
 Place the scissors in the direction you want the bangs to be.